am-squid/Developpeur-Ethereum/3. Solidity/Project_Voting/README.md

 If we had to change the voting type we would need to count the voters that did not vote.

 ## Case of the first session
-The first session is created in the constructor and it requires the admin to deploy the contract with the name and description of the voting session of id 0.
+The first session is created in the constructor and requires the admin to deploy the contract with the name and description for the first session.
-The first emit of the WorkflowStatusChange is will say that the previous Workflow status is "RegisteringVoters", this is a limitation of the WorkflowStatus struct that doesn't implement a "Contract created" item.
+The first emit of the WorkflowStatusChange will say that the previous Workflow status is "RegisteringVoters": this is a limitation of the WorkflowStatus struct that doesn't implement a "Contract created" item.

 ## Admin can be Voter
 The admin is not necessarily a voter but can register itself as a voter.